siniG/Metadefender-Core-Client/README.md

 # Metadefender Core Client
-> Java library for the Metadefender V4 REST API.
+> Java library for the Metadefender Core v4 REST API.

 ## Features

 This library makes it easy to:
 * Connect to a Metadefender Core API point
-* Scan files for infections
+* Scan files for threats
 * Retrieve previous file scan results by file hash, or data_id
 * Login / Logout from the REST point
 * Fetching Available Scan Rules